gisma/uavRst/README.md

  Most of the LiDAR related operations can be done by the great R package [`lidR`](https://CRAN.R-project.org/package=rlidR).
 However for some of the basic point cloud related operations you will need to install the `LAStool` software.
 The [`LAStools`](http://lastools.org/download/LAStools.zip)  toolset is available at the [rapidlasso](https://rapidlasso.com/lastools/) homepage.
 Please download it and unzip it as usual.
 For Windows systems it is by default expected that you put it  at `C:/LASTools`, running  Linux at `~/apps/LASTools`.

- For some reference algorithms dealing with crown segementation it you may find it worthwhile to install the [`Fusion`](http://forsys.sefs.uw.edu/fusion/fusionlatest.html)  software package which is available at the developers homepage.
-Please download it and install it as usual.
-Note you have to adapt the Installation folder in the ``controlFusion.txt`` file.
-If you are running a default installation on Windows you do not need to change the path.

-Note: For running Fusion and LAStools tools under Linux you first need to install wine.
+Note: For running LAStools tools under Linux you first need to install wine.

 In addition you need to install the  `link2GI` package.
 In case of any problems drop an issue or try to use the actual github hosted version of the [`link2GI`](https://github.com/gisma/link2GI/blob/master/README.md) package.